openplannerteam/routable-tiles/README.md

 [![Build status](https://build.anyways.eu/app/rest/builds/buildType:(id:anyways_Openplannerteam_RoutableTiles)/statusIcon)](https://build.anyways.eu/viewType.html?buildTypeId=anyways_Openplannerteam_RoutableTiles)

-A CLI tool to generate routable tiles.
-The main goal of this tool is to generate ready to use 'routable tiles' that can be consumed by existing routeplanning apps.
+This tool provides the road network as 'routable tiles' that can be consumed by route planning engines such as [Planner.js](https://planner.js.org/).

+It consists of two parts:

+1. CLI tool to generate routable tiles from an OpenStreetMap extract
+2. HTTP API to serve the tiles according to the [Routable Tiles](https://openplanner.team/specs/2018-11-routable-tiles.html) specification

 This is an example for the city of Ghent: